kserve/website/docs/modelserving/inference_graph/image_pipeline/README.md

 Before deploying the graph router with `InferenceGraph` custom resource, you need to first deploy the individual `InferenceServices` with the models trained from previous step.

-The models should be packaged with the following command and then upload to your model storage along with the [configuration](./config/config.properties):
+The models should be packaged with the following commands and then upload to your model storage along with the [configuration](./config/config.properties):
 ```bash
 torch-model-archiver -f --model-name cat_dog_classification --version 1.0 \
 --model-file cat_dog_classification_arch.py \